arunaelentari/travel/blog.md

 ![9E28D794-01B3-4CFB-B3EB-749EB98AC82B.jpeg](https://steemitimages.com/DQmXtewAMQicSJ4SAWN1CaifKxeNXKLsixY2NRYodj9jAUb/9E28D794-01B3-4CFB-B3EB-749EB98AC82B.jpeg)

 We explored the meandering streets of the Gothic quarter and, of course, had delicious tapas and cava.

+TODO: include tapas de mama photo

 During our exploration, we encountered beautiful street art that represented the spirit of the city.

 ![44959A2F-CBEC-45A4-A9DF-8CB444D0F165.jpeg](https://steemitimages.com/DQmXBuj8yhKoSCjVDUf3RNGEm9CYqD2yaCFHsYevzip6yHX/44959A2F-CBEC-45A4-A9DF-8CB444D0F165.jpeg)